Initial Teaching Alphabet: Details

 There are two English sounds which each have more than one ITA letter whose main function is to write them.
-So whether the sound /[k]/ is written with the letters "c" or "k" in ITA depends on the way the sound is written in standard English spelling, as also whether the sound /[z]/ is written with the ordinary "z" letter or with a special backwards "z" letter (which replaces the "s" of standard spelling where it represents a voiced sound, and which visually resembles an angular form of the letter "s").
-The backwards "z" occurs prominently in many plural forms of nouns and third-person singular present forms of verbs (including is).
+Whether the sound /[k]/ is written with the letters c or k in ITA depends on which letter is used to write the sound for the particular word in typical English spelling.
+A similar case exists for the sound /[z]/, which is written with the ordinary z when spelled with the same letter in typical writing, and with a special backwards when s is used instead to write the sound.
+The backwards occurs prominently in many plural forms of nouns and third-person singular present forms of verbs (including is).

 Each of the ITA letters has a name, the pronunciation of which includes the sound that the character stands for.
-For example, the name of the backwards "z" letter is "zess".
+For example, the name of the first letter b is bee.

 A special typeface was created for the ITA, whose characters were all lower case (its letter forms were based on Didone types such as Monotype Modern and Century Schoolbook).
 Where capital letters are used in standard spelling, the ITA simply used larger versions of the same lower-case characters.
 The following chart shows the letters of the 44-character version of the ITA, with the main pronunciation of each letter indicated by symbols of the International Phonetic Alphabet beneath: